quantiaconsulting/amplicon_metagenomics/ITS/ITS_readme.md

 ***Why didn't we just cut the primers using length?***

 <details>
   <summary markdown="span">Let's try to compare our data pre- and post trimming.
-Are there any difference?</summary>
+Are you able to find any difference?</summary>

     According to Taylor et al. 2016 71, the ITS amplicon length should range among 267-511 bp.
     So with the read lengths we are using here (250 nt) we should not see any read-through.